erkanay/killdj/README.md

 # killdj

-killdj is a simple tool to terminate django running-server' ports.
+killdj is a simple tool to terminate ports running by django.

 #### usage
 ```bash